5 ways hospitals use RFPs and why you should know them

 What is a healthcare RFP?

 A request for proposal is a formal document that hospitals and healthcare facilities use when planning to undertake specific projects.
-When these organizations need to procure third-party goods and services, an RFP helps people with purchasing power collect information about potential contractors and suppliers and evaluate their capabilities.
+When these organizations need to procure third-party goods and services, a healthcare or hospital RFP helps people with purchasing power collect information about potential contractors and suppliers and evaluate their capabilities.

-Overseeing and writing an RFP is generally regarded as a complex, challenging and time-consuming process.
-In healthcare, the average RFP takes between nine months to three years to complete, as organizations manage budget cycles, grants and other factors.
-As a result, most RFPs are formatted as a questionnaire so vendors could be easily compared side-by-side.
+Overseeing and writing an RFP is generally regarded as a complex, challenging, and time-consuming process.
+In healthcare, the average RFP takes between nine months to three years to complete, as organizations manage budget cycles, grants, and more.
+As a result, most RFPs are formatted as a questionnaire so vendors can be easily compared side-by-side.

 Types of healthcare RFPs

-There are 22 different RFP categories, covering a wide range of products and services from sourcing medical equipment to construction, transportation, food, maintenance and more.
-According to Definitive Healthcare data, U.S. hospitals and health systems issued more than 17,000 RFPs as of May 2022.
+Definitive Healthcare tracks 22 different healthcare RFP categories, covering a wide range of products and services from sourcing medical equipment to construction, transportation, food, maintenance, and more.
+According to our healthcare commercial intelligence, U.S. hospitals and health systems issued more than 15,000 RFPs since the beginning of 2023.

-Fig. 1 RFP data is from Definitive Healthcare’s Hospitals & IDNs database.
-The chart represents the 10 most common RFP categories issued by U.S. hospitals and health systems between January 1, 2022, and April 1, 2022.
+Fig. 1 RFP data is from Definitive Healthcare’s HospitalView product.
+The chart represents the 10 most common RFP categories issued by U.S. hospitals and health systems between January 1, 2023, and September 13, 2023.

-From the pie chart above, we can see that professional services are the most common RFP category.
+From the pie chart, we can see that professional services are the most common healthcare RFP category, accounting for more than 40% of the RFPs issued in 2023.
 This category includes a wide variety of contracted services, ranging from laundry and janitorial services to employee education and training.

-Some RFP categories aren’t represented on the chart above.
-These categories include:
+Some RFP categories aren’t represented in the chart.
+Some other important categories include:

 If your company sells to hospitals, it’s important to note that not all these RFP categories are relevant to your business and goals.
 Your challenge is to understand why hospitals and healthcare facilities issue these RFPs and determine where your business fits within these categories.